ringcentral/ringcentral-api-docs/docs/authentication/jwt-flow.md

 ### Do JSON Web Tokens expire or do they need to be refreshed?

 While JWTs can be configured to never expire, the access tokens obtained via a JWT will always expire unless they are properly refreshed.
-However, unlike the traditional auth token flow in which a user must re-enter their username and password in order for the application to obtain a new access token, a JWT can easily be represented to the platform in order to obtain a new and fresh access token.
+However, unlike the traditional auth token flow in which a user must re-enter their username and password in order for the application to obtain a new access token, a JWT can easily be presented to the platform again in order to obtain a new and fresh access token.

 In other words, JWTs are a way developers can obtain more reliable access to a user's account for the purposes of calling the API on their behalf.
 And in the event that an access token expires, a new one can be quickly generated without the need for a human to re-enter their login credentials.

+!!! info "JWT credentials and rate limiting"
+    JWT credentials are used to obtain an access token by calling the Auth API, and are therefore subject to the same rate limits as any other means of authentication/authorization.
+To avoid being throttled by a rate limit, developers should re-use the access token they obtain until an appropriate time to dispose of it.

 ### Using JWT in sandbox and production